martyhora/error-log-dashboard/README.md

 Makes it easier and saves time to analyze error logs and helps to fix bugs.

+Frontend of the application is written in Vue.js and backend in PHP.

 # Installation

 To run the project you will need Apache, PHP, Composer, MySQL and NodeJs installed.